20 Ultimate Tips for How to Make Overnight Oats

 Imagine absorbing more nutrients, feeling fuller longer, shedding inches off your waistline, protecting your heart, and making better dietary decisions for the rest of your day.
 Sound good?
 The answer is just two words: Overnight oats!

-Overnight oats are one of the most powerful weight loss weapons in your arsenal—and they’re actually super easy to make, too.
-Not only can they be prepped in under a minute before bed, but they’re affordable and allow for plenty of combinations for every palate and dietary lifestyle.
-But as simple as overnight oats are to whip up, we’ve also learned a few rules that are worth spelling out to both the veterans and mason-jar-oatmeal newbies.
-Scroll through our do’s and don’ts of overnight oats and then check out the 32 Best & Worst Frozen Breakfast Foods, too.
+Overnight oats are one of the most powerful weight loss weapons in your arsenal—and they're actually super easy to make, too.
+Not only can they be prepped in under a minute before bed, but they're affordable and allow for plenty of combinations for every palate and dietary lifestyle.
+But as simple as overnight oats are to whip up, we've also learned a few rules that are worth spelling out to both the veterans and mason-jar-oatmeal newbies.
+Scroll through our do's and don'ts of overnight oats to perfect this trendy and healthy breakfast.

 Add Enough Liquid…

 While oatmeal consistency is mostly a personal preference, not adding enough liquid to your overnight oats can result in a thick, pasty substance.
 Keep in mind that overnight oats absorb the liquid around them.
 If you want a more spoonable breakfast, be sure to double the liquid per each serving of oats in a 2:1 ratio.

 We know some people call overnight oats "soaked oats," but there's always two sides to every coin.
 Adding too much liquid can quickly turn your hearty breakfast into, well, soup.
 Bottom line: You'll likely find the perfect balance after a couple of tries; don't give up!

 Choose Almond Milk